Mumsys/Mumsys-Js/src/Mumsys/Generic/README.md

         "id":null,      // future: request ID
     }

-Now the new item returns with the new value and will be updated in the manager to be available for the next step.
+Now the new item returns with the new value the item already knows.
+If the server updates some properties like ctime, mtime values you need to update the item!
+It will not be set automatically (currently) and i want to keep that open for individual requirements.
+Performance resons!

+If you need it:

+    myManager.removeItem( itemID );
+    myManager.addItem( myManager.createItem( oJsonResponse.result.item ) );

 Thats all.
 A very simple but powerful option to handle data.